wilkedo/unbundled-project/_projects/template.md

 ---
 title: "Finding a Jackie Robinson: Intergration of Baseball from Jackie Robinson to Hank Aaron"
 excerpt: 'Jackie Robinson was the first African American man to intergrate Major League Baseball, but many tried before him and many came after him.
-His opening the door for African American ballplayers had tremendous but also negative impacts.'
+He opened the door for many African American ballplayers, but the opening of this door came at both a personal and communal cost.'
 overlay_image: "https://upload.wikimedia.org/wikipedia/commons/2/2d/Jackie_Robinson%2C_Brooklyn_Dodgers%2C_1954.jpg"
 teaser: "https://upload.wikimedia.org/wikipedia/commons/6/67/Jackie_robinson_story.jpg"
 ---